mkazhdan/PoissonRecon/README.md

 </dt><dd> Enabling this flag tells the reconstructor to output vertex normals, computed from the gradients of the implicit function.

 </dd><dt>[<b>--colors</b>]
-</dt><dd> Enabling this flag tells the reconstructor to read in color values with the input points and extrapolate those to the vertices of the output.
+</dt><dd> If the input points are in ASCII/binary format and contain color values, this flag lets the reconstruction code know that (1) each sample is represented by nine floating point values instead of the expected six, and that (2) color values should be output with the vertices of the reconstructed surface.
+(For input samples in the .ply format, the presence of color information, as well as any other additional per-sample data, is automatically determined from the file header.)

 </dd><dt>[<b>--data</b> &lt;<i>pull factor</i>&gt;]
-</dt><dd> If <B>--colors</B> is specified, this floating point value specifies the relative importance
+</dt><dd> If the input points have additional data (e.g. color) that is to be sampled at the output vertices, this floating point value specifies the relative importance
-of finer color estimates over lower ones.<BR>
+of finer data over lower data in performing the extrapolation.<BR>
 The default value for this parameter is 32.

 </dd><dt>[<b>--confidence</b> &lt;<i>normal confidence exponent</i>&gt;]